Licensed Professional Counselor

 Life is full of adjusting to changing circumstances.
 These are the adjustment issues I often run into in my practice: moving to a new city, a break-up or divorce, a career change, becoming a parent or empty-nester, graduating college, just to name a few!

 Most of us have some degree of anxiety, so you’re not alone!
 For some it can be debilitating or take control of your mind.
-I work with my clients on processing situations both past and present that create anxiety and identify skills to shift mindsets, be more relaxed, and be more in charge of your own mind.
+I work with my clients on processing situations both past and present that create anxiety and identify skills to shift mindsets, be more relaxed, and be more connected to the present instead of feeling highjacked by anxiety.

 Heather Lokteff has not posted any group sessions.